What We Stripped From Chromium (and What Broke)

 Opera pioneered tabbed browsing and mouse gestures — then new ownership shifted its focus toward monetization.
 Today it ships a browser-only proxy marketed as a VPN, an AI assistant, built-in messengers, a news feed, and a gaming edition.
 Nav0 just ships a browser.

-We re-ran our Nav0 vs Chrome benchmark on the same MacBook Pro M1 with Nav0 v0.1.2.
+We re-ran our Nav0 vs Chrome performance benchmark on the same MacBook Pro M1 with Nav0 v0.1.2.
 Memory dropped up to 21%, CPU dropped up to 36%, and Nav0 still uses 45% less memory and 77% less CPU than Chrome.

 Tor Browser is the gold standard for online anonymity, routing your traffic through encrypted relays worldwide.
 Nav0 takes a different approach: zero data collection without the performance tradeoffs.
 Here's when you need Tor — and when Nav0 is enough.